 My Observations:

-This is among Gaggia’s two main flagship one-touch machines, the other is the Babila.
+This is one of Gaggia’s two main flagship one-touch machines, the other is the Babila.

-These very are feature packed bean to cup machines from Gaggia, like no other in fact.
+These really are feature packed bean to cup machines from Gaggia, like no other really.
 They’re the only true bean to cup machines with some of these features including the two milk frothing options, dual boiler and the control over the coffee side of things.

-Both of these machines are dual boiler, meaning there’s a boiler to handle coffee, and a separate boiler to handle steam.
+Both of these machines are dual boiler, meaning there’s a boiler to deal with coffee, and a separate boiler to deal with steam.

-There’s a carafe system to froth the milk, and three froth density settings on the Accademia (this is among the few areas that the Babila differs, as there’s no variable foam with the Babila), nevertheless there’s also a pro steam wand, so you can swap and alter in between steaming your own and letting the machine do it for you.
+There’s a carafe system to froth the milk, and three froth density settings on the Accademia (this is one of the few areas that the Babila differs, as there’s no variable foam with the Babila), but there’s also a pro steam wand, so you can swap and change in between steaming your own and letting the machine do it for you.

-This is clever feature, in my humble opinion, due to the truth that it opens the machine up to being used by different people in the household or workplace, with different requirements.
+This is clever feature, in my humble opinion, because it opens the machine up to being used by different people in the household or office, with different requirements.

-For example if you’re utilizing the machine at home and you’re working on latte art skills, someone else utilizing the machine might literally want to press a button, so these machines are versatile enough to be more things to more people.
+For example if you’re using the machine at home and you’re working on latte art skills, someone else using the machine might just want to press a button, so these machines are versatile enough to be more things to more people.

 Check Price – Sage Appliances Check Price – Amazon UK